Genuine Autodesk | Frequently Asked Questions

 AIT collects the following information from Windows devices:

-Smart software management practices can help your business manage complex licences and prevent noncompliance.
-It can also help save you money by identifying over or under-deployment of licences.
+Smart software management practices can help your business manage complex licenses and prevent noncompliance.
+It can also help save you money by identifying over or under-deployment of licenses.
 Software management isn't just about avoiding noncompliance.
-It helps protect your work, ensure productivity and is smart business.
+It helps protect your work, ensure productivity, and is smart business.